MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 ### Step 1: Setup identity provider

-If you choose to use Azure AD as federated identity provider, perform the following steps to set up Azure AD OIDC:
+Perform the following steps to set up OIDC with Azure AD:

 1. Select **New Registration**.
 2. Go to the **Register an application** page `https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps`.